NatiG25/math-magicians/README.md

 ## Show your support

-Give a star if you like this project!
+Give a ⭐️ if you like this project!

 ## Acknowledgments